CP-STA/St-Andrews-Competitive-Programming/Competitions/Competition 19 [24 May 2020]/readme.md

 Solution with comments: https://www.hackerrank.com/contests/competitive-programming-st-andrews-beta-contest-18/challenges/leu-kgx-3/editorial

-A successful submission after the contest by a candidate that also used dynamic programming with memoization is given below:
+A successful submission after the contest by a candidate that also used dynamic programming is given below:

 ```python3
 #!/bin/python3